rustyeddy/rustyeddy.com/content/iot-project/_index.md

   "smart" software with an Internet connection to access a whole new world of capabilties.
 This project will take a common application: the sprinkler system and use soil moisture to drive watering schedules.
-If you are interested in a DIY Irrigation System or Developing IoT applications come along for the ride!
+If you are interested in developing IoT software, this is the place for you!
 ---

 ![High Level Sensor Station](/img/iot-project-drawing.png)